ResPhantom/kubernetes-sandbox/ingress/README.md

 ## Solutions

 - Restart the cluster
-- Stop the other application using the localhost IP (127.0.0.1)
+- Stop the other application using that particular external IP
 - Restart the Host/PC

 Run this command again: